BenjaminLelle1997/PHP8-Voting-App/README.md

 # PHP Voting App

+vendor folder is missing there, some files are changed or deleted e.g 213.php

 1. Create the app
 - create and votes for questions -> 1 question for a day